presidentbeef/brat/quickstart.md

 ## Semicolons

 Semicolons are optional line enders and no one will cry if you don't use them.
+They may if you do, though.